 OpenVPN is available on Surfshark apps for Android, macOS, Windows, iOS, and Linux.

 WireGuard* is one of the newest protocols that appeared in the cyber-security market.
-It's an open-source communication protocol which provides better performance than other available protocols.
+It's an open-source communication protocol that provides better performance than other available protocols.

 WireGuard is currently available on Surfshark apps for Windows, iOS, Android, and macOS.
 If you can not find it on your Surfshark app, try updating it to the latest version.

-*WireGuard is a registered trademark Jason A. Donenfield.
+*WireGuard is a registered trademark of Jason A. Donenfield.